 This weeks theme: The Last 10 Books I Abandoned

 Most of these books have been abandoned not because I didn’t like them but because I didn’t have time to read them or I wasn’t in the mood to read that particular genre.
-It is my intention to pick them up again and they still have a place on my TBR
+I intend to pick them up again, and they still have a place on my TBR…

 The Bone Ships